 In the last few years, the argument of Bitcoin vs Gold has gained popularity in the investment world.
-Gold is an acknowledged asset that has proven its stability, while Bitcoin changed the principles of investing by showing exponential growth over short periods.
+Gold is an acknowledged asset that has proven its stability, while Bitcoin changed the investing principle by showing exponential growth over short periods.

-The side supporting Bitcoin is mostly formed by crypto enthusiasts and investors, while the one supporting gold is formed of investors who already felt the reliability of gold and are skeptic towards crypto.
+The side supporting Bitcoin is mostly formed by crypto enthusiasts and investors, while the one supporting gold is formed by investors who already felt the reliability of gold and are skeptical towards crypto.

 Table of Contents

 Bitcoin is the cryptocurrency initiated by Satoshi Nakamoto in 2009.
 With the emergence of Bitcoin, the blockchain technology was popularized and expanded to what it has become today.

 The first real price increase occurred in July 2010 when Bitcoin went from $0.0008 to $0.08.
 In December 2017, Bitcoin hit an all-time high reaching $20,089.